-With its close proximity to the beaches and restaurants, Akumal Jungle Hotel offers a superior option for those wishing to get from the town.
+With its close proximity to beaches and restaurants, Akumal Jungle Hotel offers a great option for those wishing to escape the town.

-I suggest take a look at this list of hostels for more ideas of places to stay but if you have a set of specific preferences in mind for hotels.
+I suggest you take a look at this list of hostels for more places to stay in Akumal if you have a set of preferences in mind for hotels.

 Temperatures in Akumal are fairly consistent throughout the year, with an average of between 85°F to 90°F during the day, and never really dipping below 70°F at night.